 - Spelling A-L-A-R-M on the spot targets disables one of the four alarms in the bank.

 - Spiritual Successor: Pat Lawlor's later Monopoly game uses the same board game format.

-- Stuff Blowing Up: During TNT Multiball, Explosion Frenzy, and Assault on the Vault.
+- During TNT Multiball, Explosion Frenzy, and Assault on the Vault.